-Question: I use a proxy (in My IP Hide) in the United Kindom.
-But the DNS servers are in Belgium.
+Question: I use a UK IP address in My IP Hide.
+But the DNS leak test shows my DNS servers are in Belgium.
 Does it leak my real IP address?

 Answer: The short answer is No. Below is a detailed explanation.